What to Bring

 - Your written appeal (if not already submitted)

-- All supporting documentation
+- All supporting documentation and medical records

-Document Preparation Tips
+Document Preparation

-- Bring originals AND copies
+- Bring originals AND copies — never surrender your only copy of anything

-- Ask for receipts when submitting documents
+- Ask for a dated receipt when submitting documents

 What NOT to Bring